Characters: Fire Emblem Awakening First Generation Females

 - JerkassWoobie: She has her reasons, though.

 - Jerk with a Heart of Gold: While Panne is normally rude to most of the Shepherds, primarily because of humans hunting her kind to near-extinction, she becomes more friendlier with people she spends more time with.
+She is also noticeably more polite with the Avatar and Frederick, the former for being interested in learning about the taguel and giving her carrot stew, and being willing to help the latter cope with his fear of large animals.

 - Last of Her Kind: Though she isn't too concerned with the survival of her species.